mnfibin/Cybersec-Internship-Elevate_Labs/Task 7/README.md

 ![Task7](screenshots/vpncity.png)

-**Observed Permissions:**
+**Permissions Observed:**
-- Read and change all data on all websites
+- ✗ Read and change all data on all websites
-- Change privacy-related settings
+- ✗ Change privacy-related settings

 **Risk Assessment:**
 - **Category:** Free VPN / browser configuration manipulation
 - **Severity:** CRITICAL

-**Reason for Removal:**
+**Justification for Removal:**
-This extension possessed capabilities to alter core browser privacy settings and intercept all web traffic.
-The ability to modify privacy configurations (cookie policies, tracking prevention) combined with traffic interception creates complete surveillance capability.
-As a free VPN with unclear business model, it presented serious security risks.
+This extension possessed the capability to alter core browser privacy settings and intercept all web traffic.
+The ability to modify privacy configurations (cookie policies, tracking prevention, site permissions) combined with traffic interception creates a complete surveillance and manipulation capability.
+As a free VPN with unsustainable business model transparency, it presented clear security and privacy risks.

-**Threat Vector:** Privacy setting degradation, persistent tracking enablement, traffic manipulation, and user behavior monetization.
+**Threat Vector:** Privacy setting degradation, persistent tracking enablement, traffic manipulation, ad injection, and user behavior monetization.

 ---